Taluu/Link-TPL/docs/reference/templates.rst

   </html>

-As you may see, there are typically two types of instructions : ``{var}``, representing a variable and printing it and several xml-like tags like ``<foreach>``, ``<if>``, ... containing the logic of the template.
+As you may see, there are typically two types of instructions : ``{var}``, representing a variable and printing it, and several xml-like tags like ``<foreach>``, ``<if>``, ... containing the logic of the template.
 Of course, there are other types of instructions, but these two are the main ones you should keep in mind when creating Link templates.